mitxela/flash-synth/readme.md

 make
 ```
 It will only re-compile the bits needed.
 If you want to recompile from scratch, run `make clean` first.

-### Development

-If you have a development board attached, you can compile the code and load it onto the dev board in one step by typing `make flash`, or the variants `make flash-mingw` or `make flash-stl`.
-It will depend on your environment and what flashing tools you have installed.
-I mostly used the official ST-LINK Utility, which is now apparently deprecated.
-On Linux there is a version simply called stlink.

-If you look in the Makefile, towards the end, you can see the commands being invoked by the variants of `make flash`.
-You may need to edit one of them to get it to work for you, or I may need to add another one for whatever the current accepted way of flashing dev boards is.

-I remember there are different versions of the ST-LINK Utility, the most widely distributed executable is an older version that doesn't recognise the STM32L432.
-If you search properly you should be able to find a version which supports it.